D is for… The Dead Daisies

 Well pin them back and be not afear'd, gentle listener, for I bring you the latest exception to fall under the scrutiny of my Sauron-like eye of rock.
 They are The Dead Daisies, and they are indeed exceptional.
 If I were to list every band who has had a member wander through the line-up, this page would be 80% italics, but suffice to say the lead singer is the best vocalist Mötley Crüe ever had, they have Whitesnake's lead axeman, Thin Lizzy's bassist, and the drummer has played with everyone from Journey to Steve Vai, via Ozzy and more.
 It's a hell of a line-up, is what I'm trying to convey, comprende?
 They know what they're up to.

 The member you're least likely to have heard of is 63-year-old David Lowy on rhythm guitar.
 No, me either.
 Exactly.
 But this is his band, and in fact TDD are often referred to as a musical collective rather than a band, due to the revolving door membership policy, the only original member being Lowy himself, and this is AFAICT intentional.
-It appears that having achieved business success, Lowy decided "Fuck it, Imma make the best rock band I possibly can" and then did exactly that.
+It appears that having achieved business success, Lowy decided "Screw it, Imma make the best rock band I possibly can" and then did exactly that.

 They've put out four studio records and a live album, all of which rock all of my socks, though I am highly of the opinion that the optimal line-up was reached for 2016's Make Some Noise, largely due to the synergistic and tasteful (thankfully still current) pairing of John Corabi on lead vocals and Doug Aldrich on lead guitar.
-The Crab can fucking scream (niche reference alert), of that there's no doubt, and Saint Doug knocks it out of the park on pretty much everything he touches.
-Messrs Lowy, Mendoza and Castronovo aren't pissing about, either, and they do sound like they're having a very large amount of fun while they make some excellent rock records.
+The Crab can scream (niche reference alert), of that there's no doubt, and Saint Doug knocks it out of the park on pretty much everything he touches.
+Messrs Lowy, Mendoza and Castronovo aren't mucking about, either, and they do sound like they're having a very large amount of fun while they make some excellent rock records.

 Hear them continue to do all the above on 2018's really rather very Burn It Down.